renich/shellmin/README.md

 It is destined to become the ultimate bash shell-based administrator for GNU & Linux distributions.

-Right now, it servers as a wrapper for useful standaline scripts.
+Right now, it servers as a wrapper for useful standalone scripts.

-the idea is to make them standalone.
+The idea is to make them standalone.
 Also, it should help you setup things in a fairly usable and nice way.

 Did I mention that is language agnostic?
 As long as it is executable, you can extend!
 It will only require an exit status.